3a1b2c3/seeingSpace/README.md

 #  Sehender Raum / Seeing Space (WIP)
 ## Notes about capturing, rendering and digitally reconstruction the world
-When I learned about (traditional) computer graphics I think i missed the big picture about how all the pieces connect with hardware, physics and machine learning aspects.
+When I learned about (traditional) computer graphics and some computer vision I think i missed the big picture about how all the pieces connect with hardware, physics and machine learning aspects.
 It makes it harder to understand recent research and its meaning for the field.
-20 years after Photogrammetry got popular we see amazing progress.
+20 years after i first got interested in Photogrammetry we see amazing progress despite the concepts no being widely known.

 A TLDR on how computer graphics fits with newer research, computer vision, machine learning and hardware.